Backtest Indicator on TradingView: Test Any Strategy Reliably

 Want to see how your trading strategy would have played out in the past, without the stress of real money on the line?
 The Bar Replay tool is perfect for this.
 It lets you manually test your indicators by replaying historical market data, almost like having a time machine for your charts.

-1. Set the Stage First, choose the asset you want to test—be it a stock, a forex pair, cryptocurrency, or an index.
-Just make sure there's enough historical data for the period you're interested in.
-Then, find the "Replay" button in the top toolbar.
+1. Set the Stage First, pick the asset you want to test — a stock, forex pair, cryptocurrency, or index.
+Make sure there's enough historical data for the period you're interested in.
+Then find the "Replay" button in the top toolbar.
 Clicking it lets you select a starting point in the past.
-The chart will rewind, hiding all the future price action from view.
+The chart rewinds, hiding all future price action from view.

-2. Step Through the Action Once you're set, you can press "Play" to let the market action unfold, or use the "Step Forward" button to move through the price bars one at a time.
+2. Step Through the Action Press "Play" to let the market action unfold, or use the "Step Forward" button to move through the price bars one at a time.
 This candle-by-candle pace is where the real learning happens.

-3. Log Your Decisions As you watch the price move, your indicators will give signals.
-When you see a potential trade setup—a buy or sell signal—pretend you're taking the trade.
+3. Log Your Decisions As the price moves, your indicators will give signals.
+When you see a potential trade setup — a buy or sell signal — pretend you're taking the trade.
 The most important part is to log everything.
 Jot down the details in a simple spreadsheet or a trading journal.

 Tracking your performance might look something like this: